etanttila/apluslms.github.io/events/index.md

 Some presentations from events, where A+ LMS was not the primary topic.

-* 2019-08-21 A meeting for the project _Ällykkäät oppimisympäristöt_
+* 2019-08-21 A meeting for the project _Älykkäät oppimisympäristöt_
   [Cloud First Learning Management Systems](presentations/2019-08-21-alyoppi-cloud-lms/) / Jaakko Kantojärvi